Analysis | Poll shows Democrats want to replace Biden on the ballot in 2024. A look at why.

 About the best comparison is the last time we had a serious primary challenge to a sitting president.
 Before Ted Kennedy launched a campaign against Jimmy Carter in 1979, a New York Times-CBS News poll showed that just 23 percent of voters favored Carter in such a matchup.
 Six in 10 preferred either Kennedy (52 percent) or then-California Gov. Jerry Brown (8 percent).
 Carter still won the primary against Kennedy — rather easily — but lost to Ronald Reagan in 1980.

 We also shouldn’t necessarily interpret this as an appetite for a primary challenge should Biden choose to run again.
-For one, he is pretty broadly acceptable to Democrats across the board, even if they don’t necessarily see him as their best hope.
-And partisans will know that splintering the party in a primary against an incumbent president could very understandably hurt the party in the general election.
+For one, he is pretty broadly acceptable to Democrats, even if they don’t necessarily see him as their best hope.
+And partisans will know that splintering the party in a primary against an incumbent president could hurt the party in the general election.
 There’s a reason that rarely happens, and you can bet the national Democratic Party would do plenty to prevent it if it were rearing its head in 2024.
 (See above.)

 And indeed, it’s hardly a foregone conclusion that Biden runs again.
 When his luck was down in the 2020 primaries, a report indicated he had floated a one-term pledge.
 (Biden HQ denied this.)
-He is also already the oldest person to win a presidential election, at 77, and he would be close to 82 upon reelection — more than eight years older than the oldest president to win reelection.
+He is also already the oldest person to win a presidential election, at 77, and he would be close to 82 at the time of the next vote — more than eight years older than the oldest president to win reelection.

 We shouldn’t discount how much age might factor into whether people want him to run again.
 Polls of old politicians tend to skew in favor of “someone else,” even if people aren’t necessarily pushing hard for someone else.

-A case in point: A recent poll showed two-thirds of Iowans preferred “someone else” to 88-year-old Sen. Charles Grassley (R-Iowa) in 2022, but he still leads in his reelection bid.
+A case in point: A recent poll showed two-thirds of Iowans preferred “someone else” to 88-year-old Sen. Charles E. Grassley (R-Iowa) in 2022, but he still leads in his reelection bid.
 (This poll, though, was about who would be best for the job, rather than who could win, and the partisanship of red Iowa comes into play with Grassley actually running.)

 But whatever the factors involved here — and however realistic it would be that someone would step forward to run against Biden and actually garner significant support — it’s not a vote of confidence from his fellow partisans.
 It suggests there are indeed reservations about Biden’s political future, for whatever reasons.